AsmaSyedTajuddin/CNNArchitectures-Flower-Recognition/README.md

 EfficientNet is all about engineering and scale.
 It proves that if you carefully design your architecture you can achieve top results with reasonable parameters.

+# Self-training with Noisy Student improves ImageNet classification (2020)

+Shortly after, an iterative semi-supervised method was used.
+It improved Efficient-Net’s performance significantly with 300M unlabeled images.
+The author called the training scheme “Noisy Student Training” [8].
+It consists of two neural networks, called the teacher and the student.
+The iterative training scheme can be described in 4 steps:

+Train a teacher model on labeled images,

+Use the teacher to generate labels on 300M unlabeled images (pseudo-labels)

+Train a student model on the combination of labeled images and pseudo labeled images.

+Iterate from step 1, by treating the student as a teacher.
+Re-infer the unlabeled data and train a new student from scratch.

+The new student model is normally larger than the teacher so it can benefit from a larger dataset.
+Furthermore, significant noise is added to train the student model so it is forced to learn harder from the pseudo labels.

+# Meta Pseudo-Labels (2021)

+Motivation: If the pseudo labels are inaccurate, the student will NOT surpass the teacher.
+This is called confirmation bias in pseudo-labeling methods.

+High-level idea: Design a feedback mechanism to correct the teacher’s bias.

+The observation comes from how pseudo labels affect the student’s performance on the labeled dataset.
+The feedback signal is the reward to train the teacher, similarly to reinforcement learning techniques.